 Design The Store

 Your e-commerce website needs to be designed in such a way that resonates with your brand.
-It needs to contain details about your business and products and be easy to navigate.
+The basic principles of retail merchandising will apply to an online store as well.
+For instance, you need to know which products to highlight and also be aware of how you want your customers to scroll across your site.
+Offering a “Did you want to add this to your order?” will yield similar results to placing small accessories near the till of a physical store.
+People don’t realise they want it until you offer it.
+Your website also needs to contain details about your business and products as well as being easy to navigate.
 Remember, if users find it hard to use your website, then it is highly unlikely that they will stay on your website.
 Furthermore, you will probably lose sales to one of your competitors.
-Product descriptions, images, pricing and reviews must also be included (reviews are especially important for building trust with prospective customers).
+Product descriptions, images, pricing, and reviews must also be included (reviews are especially important for building trust with prospective customers).

 Set Up a Payment Gateway